TanStack/router/docs/devtools.md

 ### Options

+- `router: Router`
+  - The router instance to connect to
 - `initialIsOpen: Boolean`
   - Set this `true` if you want the devtools to default to being open
 - `panelProps: PropsObject`